renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

    ./az104-08-configure_VMSS_disks.ps1
    ```

-1. Close the Cloud Shell pane.
+1. Wait for the script to complete and lose the Cloud Shell pane.

 1. In the **Settings** section of the **az10408vmss0** blade, click **Instances**, select the checkboxes next to the two instances of the virtual machine scale set, click **Upgrade**, and then, when prompted for confirmation, click **Yes**.